 Heli must try and protect his young family when his 12-year-old sister inadvertently involves them in the brutal drug world.
 He must battle against the drug cartel that have been angered as well as the corrupt police force.

 Juan, Sara, and Samuel, three teenagers from the slums of Guatemala, travel to the United States in search of a better life.
 On their journey through Mexico, they meet Chauk, an Indian from Chiapas who doesn't speak Spanish.
-Traveling together in freight trains and walking on railroad tracks, they soon have to face a harsh reality.Written by
+Traveling together in freight trains and walking on railroad tracks, they soon have to face an odyssey that will change their lives forever.Written by

 3 of 4 people found this review helpful.